aixcc-public/crs-sandbox/README.md

 At that time, your CRS repository will become read-only and vCluster access will be removed.
 The latest tagged release in your repository for images and the crs-manifest will be used for competition.

 ### Checklist
-- Set your [GHCR_PULL_TOKEN](#github-personal-access-token) variable with a token set to expire **no earlier** than September 1st 2024.
+- Set your [GHCR_PULL_TOKEN](#github-personal-access-token) **variable** with a token set to expire **no earlier** than September 1st 2024.
 - Merge at least one pull request into `main` with your CRS code.
-- Merge at least v2.6.6 of the CRS Sandbox into their CRS.
-(Teams are encouraged to merge newer releases as they may fix bugs while remaining interface compatible.)
+- Merge at least v2.6.6 (b873c19) of the CRS Sandbox into your CRS repository.
+(Teams are encouraged to [merge newer releases](#getting-upstream-crs-sandbox-updates-in-your-repository-template-syncing) as they may fix bugs while remaining interface compatible.)
+(You MUST merge the PR titled "upstream merge template repository" if it exists in your competitor CRS repository.
+If you have not merged the one with the contents `Merge git@github.com:aixcc-sc/crs-sandbox b873c19` then you may not have the 2.6.6 version of crs-sandbox).
 - Cut a [release](#release-process) with the a tag >= `v1.0.0` from `main`.
 - Verify that the container images and `crs-manifest` generated during the release have the tags expected by your crs.
 - You did it!
 Thank you for getting this far, see you at DEFCON 🎉